28 Apr 2023

-There is a well known song in Hawaii written by Leonard and Ruth Hawk.
+There is a well-known song in Hawaii written by Leonard and Ruth Hawk.
 The lyrics go “May Day is Lei Day in Hawaii.
 Garlands and flowers everywhere.
 All of the colors of the rainbow, maidens with blossoms in their hair”.
-If you are familiar with the song then chances are you just sung along with the lyrics.
+If you are familiar with the song then chances are you just sang along with the lyrics.

-May Day became Lei Day in Hawaii in 1928 when American poet, Don Blanding, proposed the idea of celebrating making, giving, and wearing lei to Star Bulletin editor Grace Tower Warren who loved the idea.
-She suggested the celebration and also coined the the phrase “May Day is Lei Day”.
+May Day became Lei Day in Hawaii in 1928 when American poet, Don Blanding, proposed the idea of celebrating making, giving, and wearing lei to Star-Bulletin editor Grace Tower Warren who loved the idea.
+She suggested the celebration and also coined the phrase “May Day is Lei Day”.
 The tradition of May Day is celebrated across the Hawaiian Islands every 1st of May.
-Although, May Day in Hawaii officially began in the 1920’s, making and giving lei was a custom carried on from the days of the ancient hawaiians.
+Although, May Day in Hawaii officially began in the 1920s, making and giving lei was a custom carried on from the days of the ancient Hawaiians.

 The act of giving lei symbolizes the spirit of Aloha (love, honor, celebration, friendship, etc).
 In Hawaii lei are worn and many times given during hula performances, May Day performances, graduations, birthdays, anniversaries, and the list goes on… You may have seen some crazy photos of graduation ceremonies where the graduates are completely covered in lei from their shoulders to the tops of their heads.
 This outpour of aloha is just one prime example of what the gift of lei means.

 When it comes to making lei, you are only limited to your imagination.
 The plumeria is one of the more common flowers (pua) used to string lei.
 They are beautiful, fragrant, and found nearly everywhere around the island.
 The downside of using this pua for lei is that they do not last for very long compared to other flowers.

 - Approximately 50-60 flowers per lei depending on how long you want your lei